decentralized-hse/practice/07-crdt/README.md

 Our goal here is to create a format and a library for data replication using state-of-the-art Replicated Data Types.
 Replicated Data interchange format ([RDX][j]) is like protobuf, but CRDT.
-Apart from [RPC][p] applications, one can use it for data storage, distributed or asynchronous data exchange and in other similar applications.
-RDX is able of peer-to-peer replication, with no central server, as any two replicas can merge their data.
-Whether *any* two versions of an object can be merged still depends on the data type.
-Some RDTs require causal consistency.
-Others are completely unkillable and can merge in any conditions.
-By installing these data types as merge operators in an LSM database (leveldb, RocksDB, pebble, Cassandra, you name it) one can effectively have a CRDT database (which [Chotki][c] basically is).
+Apart from [RPC][p] applications, one can use it for data storage, distributed and asynchronous data exchange and in other similar applications.
+RDX fully supports local-first, offline-first and peer-to-peer replication, with no central server required, as any two *replicas* can merge their data.
+By installing RDX data types as merge operators in an LSM database (leveldb, RocksDB, pebble, Cassandra, etc) one can effectively have a CRDT database (which [Chotki][c] basically is).

 We will implement *unified* CRDTs able to synchronize using operations, full states or deltas.
+Types may imply [causal consistency][x] of updates in matters of performance, but their correctness does not depend on that.
+RDX data types are fully commutative, associative and idempotent.
+Hence, immune to reordering or duplication of updates.

-Some types rely on [causal consistency][x] of updates, assuming correct ordering and idempotence (lack of repeats) are all provided by the outer system.
-Others don't make optimistic assumptions, ready for any environment.
-The syncing protocol (not described here) generally relies on [version vectors][v].
+The default syncing protocol (not described here) generally relies on [version vectors][v].
 Do not confuse that with [vector clocks][r] used by Amazon Dynamo and similar systems.
-(While there are strong parallels, inner workings of VV and VC are not identical)
+While there are strong parallels, inner workings of VV and VC are not identical.

 There are seven assignments.
 For each data type one has to create 10 functions implementing it.
 The 7th assignment is to